AlviPrague-cm/CarboMed/PrivacyPolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to None.
-The information that we request will be retained by us and used as described in this privacy policy.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Location, Bluetooth.
+The information that we request will not be retained by us and used.

 **Log Data**

-We want to inform you that whenever you use our Service, in a case of an error in the app we collect data and information (through third party products) on your phone called Log Data.
-This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing our Service, the time and date of your use of the Service, and other statistics.
+We do not use information about your location, it is necessary for the correct operation of bluetooth.
+Bluetooth is used to communicate with the device "CarboMed" (TM "Alvi Prague").

 **Cookies**